Digital Rights Management (sometimes referred to as "digital restrictions

 management" or "digital rights mangling

-", especially among detractors, and usually abbreviated "DRM") is a general term for access control mechanisms implemented on digital media to limit what a user can and cannot do with it.
+", by detractors, and usually abbreviated "DRM") is a general term for access control mechanisms implemented on digital media to limit what a user can and cannot do with it.

 If you hear the word in general conversation, it's most likely specifically referring to the Copy Protection